neoeinstein/FsBlog/source/blog/2015/11-29-hello-fsblog.md

     Description = "Getting started — all over again.";
 }

 It has been a long time since I have done any sort of blogging.
-Now that I've committed to an F# Advent post, it's time that I pulled a fork off [FsBlog](https://github.com/fsprojects/FsBlog) and set up shop on `gh‑pages`.
+Now that I've committed to an F# Advent post, it's time that I pulled a fork off [FsBlog][FsBlog] and set up shop on `gh‑pages`.

 <!--more-->